Discipline and Dismissal of Classified Employees

 The policy and procedures described herein do not apply to:

-- UT Police classified employees;
+- The University of Texas Police - Houston classified employees;

-- employees being separated from the university due to a reduction in force;
+- employees being separated from the University due to a reduction in force;

 - employees who have not successfully completed the probationary period;